AlexHikari/VelopraEngine/README.md

 # Velopra Engine

 The Velopra Engine is a lightweight, high-performance game engine designed for the development of both 2D and 3D games.
-It offers a powerful suite of tools and a robust core for mathematics and memory management that underpin the graphics and physics systems necessary for modern game development.
+It offers a powerful suite of tools and a robust core for mathematics, memory management, rendering, and more, essential for modern game development.

 ## Core Features

 - Vector2 and Vector3 structures for 2D/3D mathematical computations.
 - Matrix4 structure for affine transformations and projections.
 - Inline arithmetic operations for vectors and matrices for performance-critical applications.
-- Basic memory management utilities for dynamic allocation and deallocation.
+- Basic memory management utilities for dynamic allocation, deallocation, and aligned memory operations.
 - Integrated logging system for error reporting and debugging.
+- Efficient OpenGL-based rendering module supporting shader management, mesh processing, and texture handling.
+- Shader class for loading, compiling, and using GLSL shaders.
+- Mesh class for handling vertex data and rendering meshes.
+- Basic model class for managing 3D models and their constituent meshes (TODO: Complete implementation).

 ## Getting Started